Chewing gum sales ban in Singapore: Origins

-Lee Kuan Yew

-In his memoirs, Lee Kuan Yew said that in 1983, when he was Prime Minister of Singapore, a proposal for the ban was brought to him by Teh Cheang Wan, then Minister for National Development.
+In his memoirs, Lee Kuan Yew said that in 1983, when he was Prime Minister of Singapore, a proposal for the ban was brought to him by Minister for National Development Teh Cheang Wan.
 Chewing gum was causing maintenance problems in high-rise public-housing apartments, with vandals disposing of spent gum in mailboxes, inside keyholes, and on lift buttons.
 Chewing gum left on the ground, stairways, and pavements in public areas increased the cost of cleaning and damaged cleaning equipment.
 Gum stuck on the seats of public buses was also considered a problem.
 However, Lee thought that a ban would be "too drastic".

-Mass rapid transport and implementation

 In 1987, the $5 billion local railway system, the Mass Rapid Transit (MRT), started running.
 It was then the largest public project ever implemented in Singapore.

 It was reported that vandals had begun sticking chewing gum on the door sensors of MRT trains, preventing doors from functioning properly and causing disruption to train services.
 Such incidents were rare but costly, and the culprits were difficult to apprehend.
-In January 1992, Goh Chok Tong, who had just taken over as prime minister, decided on a ban.
+On 30 December 1991, the Ministry of the Environment announced that chewing gum would be banned on 3 January 1992.
+The ban would cover any products known as chewing gum, bubble gum or dental chewing gum or prepared from a gum base of vegetable or synthetic origin.
 The restriction on the distribution of chewing gum was enacted in Singapore Statute Chapter 57, the Control of Manufacture Act, which also governs the restriction of certain alcohol and tobacco products.

 Results

 After the ban was announced, the importation of chewing gum was immediately halted.
-After a transition period allowing shops to clear existing stock, the sale of chewing gum was completely banned, the penalties being fines of up to for those convicted of selling chewing gum as well as fines and/or jail terms for importers.
+After a transition period allowing shops to clear existing stock, the sale of chewing gum was completely banned, the penalties being fines of up to for those convicted of selling chewing gum as well as fines and/or jail terms for importers (seized by Singapore Customs at the border).
 Extant stocks of gum were confiscated.

 When first introduced, the ban caused much controversy and some open defiance.
 Some people took the trouble of travelling to neighbouring Johor Bahru, Malaysia, to purchase chewing gum.
 Offenders were publicly "named and shamed" by the government, to serve as a deterrent to other would-be smugglers.
 No black market for chewing gum in Singapore ever emerged, though some Singaporeans occasionally still manage to purchase gum from Johor Bahru for their own consumption.
 Subsequent to the ban, town councils reported a substantial decrease in chewing-gum litter in public spaces, and chewing gum no longer jammed lift doors or disrupted MRT systems.

 The ban has since been partially lifted, as some types of gum are allowable, such as gum chewed for dental health.
 However, the government refuses to completely lift the ban due to the risk of gum littering again.